 Again, another simple but crucial area of personal finance basics you want to master.
 Here is a deeper breakdown of how to read your paychecks.

-This is one that really needs to be taught in high school too, but so often when we are ready to buy a home it’s on us to learn.
+This is one that really needs to be taught in high school or college, but so often when we are ready to buy a home it’s on us to learn.

 Things like understanding mortgages, applying for one, signing fees, PMI, the process of putting an offer on a home, etc. There is a lot involved in purchasing a home.

-Although not exactly complicated, there are plenty of items to know and do.
+Although it’s not exactly complicated, there are plenty of items to know and different steps to take.

 Note: While not explicitly a part of personal finance, buying a home and understanding mortgages will impact your finances and making mistakes can put you in tricky financial situations.